Sign3labs/sdk-integration-guide/README.md

 Sign3Intelligence.getInstance(this).stopAnalyzingBehaviour()
 ```

-### Set Context
+### Set Capture Context

 - Use this method to label a behavioural capture with a name and, optionally, your own custom attributes, so the session can be identified in insights and reports.
-- The context accepts two types of fields:
+- The capture context accepts two types of fields:
     - name — a short label for the flow or screen being captured (e.g. login, add_card, payment).
 This field is required.
     - attributes — an optional Map<String, String> of your own key–value pairs carrying extra detail about the capture- Call it before startAnalyzingBehaviour() to label the capture from the very beginning.
-- You can also set multiple contexts between startAnalyzingBehaviour() and stopAnalyzingBehaviour() and The context is not carried over to the next capture — call setContext() again for every capture you want labelled.
+- You can also set multiple contexts between startAnalyzingBehaviour() and stopAnalyzingBehaviour() and The capture context is not carried over to the next capture — call setCaptureContext() again for every capture you want labelled.

 ```context
 Sign3Intelligence.getInstance(this).setCaptureContext("add_card")